 At some point, children or caregivers will have access to your assets.
 This should encourage you to decide whether family or professionals should be in charge of management of your assets, and when that asset protection should go into effect.

 LATE MARRIAGES CREATE RISKS IN ESTATE PROTECTION: When a caregiver attempts to abuse an elderly, he or she may attempt to marry the elder.
 Marriage gives the caregiver priority in a conservatorship proceeding under certain circumstances.
 You should be aware and worry about getting married late in life, and protect yourself from elder financial abuse.

 Mina Sirkin is an estate protection advisor, and and an elder estate law attorney in Woodland Hills and Los Angeles.
-As a Los Angeles Estate Planning lawyer, Mina Sirkin is a legal advisor to seniors and elders, and frequently writes about how to protect your estate from financial abuse.
+As a Los Angeles Estate Planning lawyer, Mina Sirkin is a legal advisor to seniors and elders, and frequently writes about how to protect your estate from financial abuse and greedy family members.
 For speaker information and lectures on matters involving estate planning for seniors in Woodland Hills, contact us.
 Contact Mina Sirkin at 818-340-4479 or by email: Info@SirkinLaw.com.

 1+818.340.4479 SirkinLaw.com (TM)

 21550 Oxnard St 300 Woodland Hills CA 91367 US +1.8183404479 email@example.com

 California Attorney Offices in Glendale, Pasadena, West Los Angeles, Woodland Hills, Irvine